Gajasurve/Veena/README.md

 *  Why I Made This is
 I used to wake up and check sad things or re-read old chats and bring grief,  first thing in the morning.
 This messages in the morning help me understand that i am destined for this pain.
-I am happy that she gets the better part.
+I am happy that you gets the better part.

 It’s simple:
 Wake up → Check WhatsApp → Read Vishnu names → Try to survive the day.